Tapestry

 Tapestry is a form of textile art which was traditionally woven by hand on a loom.
 Normally it is used to create images rather than patterns.
-Tapestry is relatively fragile, and difficult to make, so most historical pieces are intended to hang vertically on a wall (or sometimes in tents), or sometimes horizontally over a piece of furniture such as a table or bed.
+Tapestry is relatively fragile, and difficult to make, so most historical pieces are intended to hang vertically on a wall (or sometimes in tents), or sometimes to lie horizontally over a piece of furniture such as a table or bed.
 Some periods made smaller pieces, often long and narrow and used as borders for other textiles.
 Most weavers use a natural warp thread, such as wool, linen, or cotton.
 The weft threads are usually wool or cotton but may include silk, gold, silver, or other alternatives.